jscottsmith/react-scroll-parallax/README.md

 ## Usage

-Import and execute `parallaxScrollListener` on the client side.
-This will create the **global** `ParallaxScrollListener` which will handle updating all parallax elements on scroll.
+Import `ParallaxScrollListener` on the client side.
+This will self invoke and create the **global** `ParallaxScrollListener` which will handle updating all parallax elements on scroll.

 ```
-import { parallaxScrollListener } from 'react-scroll-parallax';

-parallaxScrollListener();
+import 'react-scroll-parallax/libs/ParallaxScrollListener';
 ```

 Import the `Parallax` component...